What is Anti-Counterfeiting Packaging?

 The future of anti-counterfeiting in the pharmaceutical industry

-The threat of fake drugs will always be present in big pharma.
-The industry is simply too valuable for counterfeits to not be around.
+The threat of fake drugs will always be present in Big Pharma.
+The industry is simply too valuable for counterfeits not to be around.
 However, the future of drug development will undoubtedly be built around the idea of anti-counterfeiting.

 Manufacturers are considering various options to help make real drugs more unique and harder to copy.